Yasi92/read-and-recommend/README.md

 ### The Ideal customer for this website:
 - Is a book lover and is into reading.
 - Is a fan of online shopping.
+- Is an English speaker.

-### User Stories:
+### User Stories: <a id="user-stories"></a>

-1. As a first time visitor, I would like to find a worth reading book.
+1. As a first-time visitor, I would like to find a worth reading book.
-2. As a first time visitor, I would like to find out more about my favorite book and read other readers' reviews.
+2. As a first-time visitor, I would like to find out more about my favorite book and read other readers' reviews.
-3. As a first time visitor, I would like to become a member of the community to be able to add my favorite book to the website.
+3. As a first-time visitor, I would like to become a member of the community to be able to add my favorite book to the website.
 4. As a returning visitor, I would like to edit my profile and info.
-5. As a returning visitor, I would like to write a review about a book I have recently read / purchased from the online store.
+5. As a returning visitor, I would like to write a review about a book I have recently read/purchased from the online store.
+6. As a returning visitor, I would like to check out all the best seller books on the website and find out more about them.
+7. As a returning visitor, I would like to delete a review I left on a book.
+8. As a returning visitor, I would like to edit a book I added to the website.
-6. As a returning visitor, I would like to find an interesting book to read.
+9. As a returning visitor, I would like to Remove a book I added to the website.
+10. As a visitor, I would like to filter the books by the category I am looking for.

-### Wireframe Mockups:
+### Wireframe Mockups: <a id="wireframes"></a>

 Home page: